acceleratescience/acceleratescience.github.io/_resources/introducing-data-science-for-science.md

 **What are the entry requirements?**

 Participants should be current PhD students or researchers at the University of Cambridge and have basic programming skills (e.g. the ability to use Excel, MATLAB, R or Python).
-Participants should be available from 27 February– 31 March 2023 and can expect to spend 30 hours on the programme each week, including timetabled sessions and periods of independent study.
+Participants should be available from Monday 16 October - Friday 17 November and can expect to spend 30 hours on the programme each week, including timetabled sessions and periods of independent study.

 Completion of the [Python for Science module](https://acceleratescience.github.io/resources/python-programming-for-science.html) is not a pre-requisite for this course, as participants will receive training in the use of Python.
 However, applicants are required to complete an assessment to demonstrate basic programming skills.